 The time signature returns to the original four beats to the bar and the movement ends with a reprise of the complete ritornello theme, a piece of musical structural balance that finally unites the related themes of the three couplets.

 Bach had used the chorale less than two months previously to conclude C 70 at the end of the ecclesiastical year.
 Clearly he was not averse to repeating a good hymn if he felt it to be right for the occasion.
 The verses are different however, and although they both emphasise the theme of clinging to and refusing to leave Jesus, there is a difference in their presentation.
 In C 70 the voices are enclosed with a halo effect created by the upper strings, an appropriate ending to a cantata that exhorted us to watch and listen in awe to the God who has the power to punish all sinners.
 C 154 places more emphasis upon reunion with Christ after a period of alienation and there is, therefore, a determination to ensure the continuing relationship once rekindled.
 The basses move in a series of dogged quavers from beginning to end, an obvious musical representation of the resolve----I shall not leave Him, I shall always walk beside Him and He shall guide me to life′s fruitful springs.

-Bach′s attention to the nuance of the text becomes apparent in every detail, extending even to the most appropriate form of the chorale presentation.
-The melody may well be familiar to the congregation but the different setting endows it with a unique perspective.
+Thus we can see that Bach′s attention to the nuance of the text becomes apparent in every detail, extending even to the most appropriate form of the chorale presentation.
+The melody may well be familiar to the congregation but the different setting endows it with a uniquely relevant perspective.

 Copyright: J Mincham 2010.
 Revised 2012 and 2014.